Suzanne Chester

-Drawing on the lessons she learnt from her years in the courtroom and working with families dealing with divorce and child custody, Suzanne now focuses on three areas: helping children and their families when the Court appoints a guardian ad litem for the children; representing kids and adults obtain protection from domestic violence; and giving advice to parents who want to learn more about child custody and family court, including court-ordered mediation.
+Drawing on the lessons she learnt from her years in the courtroom and working with families dealing with divorce and child custody, Suzanne now focuses on four main areas: parenting coordination for parents in family court; serving as a guardian ad litem to ensure children's interests are protected in tough custody cases; representing kids and adults to obtain protection from domestic violence; and giving advice to parents who don't have attorneys but want to learn more about child custody and family court, including court-ordered mediation.

-Suzanne is a mom of two grown daughters and lives in Raleigh with her husband.
-When she’s not at work, you can find her exploring new places, catching up with family, taking her dog for a stroll, hitting the tennis courts with a friend, or simply relaxing and enjoying a good movie.
+Suzanne is the mom of two grown daughters and lives in Raleigh with her husband.
+When she’s not at work, you can find her exploring new places, catching up with family, taking her dog, Max, for a stroll, hitting the tennis courts with a friend, or simply relaxing and enjoying a good movie.

 Education